nachocaru/xaprb.com/content/blog/2009-10-18-recap-of-cposc-2009-plus-slides.md

 *   Jump Start Django: The Web Framework for Perfectionists with Deadlines (Rob Yates)
 *   Watching and Manipulating Your Network Traffic (Josiah Ritchie)

 And then of course I gave my own talk on [Maatkit][2] ([slides][3]).
-I didn&#8217;t follow the slides.
+I didn't follow the slides.
 I took a quick poll of who was interested in learning about making an open-source project that can support a full-time employee, and nobody was, so I skipped that and talked about what the tools can do.

-In meta-news, it seemed that a lot of people already knew about Maatkit, and Percona&#8217;s name and open-source software (high-performance versions of the MySQL database server, XtraDB storage engine) seemed pretty well known too.
+In meta-news, it seemed that a lot of people already knew about Maatkit, and Percona's name and open-source software (high-performance versions of the MySQL database server, XtraDB storage engine) seemed pretty well known too.
 Someone asked if Percona can support a MySQL Cluster project that has stalled with another vendor, and I was happy to say we can.
-Several people complimented Percona&#8217;s training, which is really a compliment to Morgan Tocker.
+Several people complimented Percona's training, which is really a compliment to Morgan Tocker.

  [1]: http://www.cposc.org/
  [2]: http://www.maatkit.org/